-Reasonable prospects for eventual economic extraction for the Callion Mineral Resource update was confirmed by applying a conceptual AU\$2,400 per ounce pit shell which was generated using the mineral resource block model described above.
-A theoretical economic mining inventory was determined from the Indicated and Inferred material within the unconstrained mineral resource.
 Pit slopes used in the conceptual optimisation applied slope parameters typical of the region, with geotechnical assessments for the DFS in progress.
 Allowance was made in the pit slopes for in-pit ramps.
-Assumed mining costs were applied on a progressive bench by bench basis using contractor supplied budget quotations for the Davyhurst project received in March 2020.
+Assumed mining costs were applied on a progressive bench by bench basis using contractor supplied budget quotations for the Davyhurst project received in March 2020 for the Davyhurst project area.
 The average mining costs for the pit shell was estimated to be \$3.93 per tonne of material mined which included the cost to remove a portion of the adjacent waste landform and rehabilitate the site.
 A dilution factor of 30% and mining recovery of 95% was applied to define the theoretical economic mining inventory within the pit shell.
-The conceptual combined haulage, processing and administration cost applied was \$34.66 per tonne processed with recoveries of between 92% and 93% based on weathering domains.
+The conceptual combined haulage, processing and administration cost applied was \$34.66 per tonne processed and process recoveries of between 92% and 93% were applied based on weathering domains.